DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/workloads/create-deployment.md

      When configuring container-related parameters, you must correctly fill in the container name and image parameters, otherwise you will not be able to proceed to the next step.
 After filling in the setting with reference to the following requirements, click __OK__ .

      - Container Name: Up to 63 characters, lowercase letters, numbers and separators ("-") are supported.
 Must start and end with a lowercase letter or number, eg nginx-01.
-     - Container Image: Enter the address or name of the image.
+     - Image: Enter the address or name of the image.
 When entering the image name, the image will be pulled from the official [DockerHub](https://hub.docker.com/) by default.
 After accessing the [container registry](../../../kangaroo/intro/index.md) module of DCE 5.0, you can click __Select Image__ on the right to select an image.
-     - Update strategy: After checking __Always pull image__ , the image will be pulled from the registry every time the load restarts/upgrades.
+     - Image Pull Policy: After checking __Always pull image__ , the image will be pulled from the registry every time the load restarts/upgrades.
 If it is not checked, only the local mirror will be pulled, and only when the mirror does not exist locally, it will be re-pulled from the container registry.
 For more details, refer to [Image Pull Policy](https://kubernetes.io/docs/concepts/containers/images/#image-pull-policy).
      - Privileged container: By default, the container cannot access any device on the host.
 After enabling the privileged container, the container can access all devices on the host and enjoy all the permissions of the running process on the host.
      - CPU/Memory Quota: Requested value (minimum resource to be used) and limit value (maximum resource allowed to be used) of CPU/Memory resource.
 Please configure resources for containers as needed to avoid resource waste and system failures caused by excessive container resources.
 The default value is shown in the figure.
      - GPU Exclusive: Configure the GPU usage for the container, only positive integers are supported.
 The GPU quota setting supports setting exclusive use of the entire GPU card or part of the vGPU for the container.
 For example, for an 8-core GPU card, enter the number __8__ to let the container exclusively use the entire length of the card, and enter the number __1__ to configure a 1-core vGPU for the container.